 See EWS throttling in Exchange for a full description of EWS throttling and limits.

 Note: It's important to call out that EWS throttling policies do not affect Exchange hybrid migrations.
-Hybrid migrations use the RPC over HTTP protocol, not EWS.
-Do use the steps in this article to try resolving slow hybrid migrations.
+Hybrid migrations use MRS not EWS.
+Do not use the steps in this article to try resolving slow hybrid migrations.

 Most third parties tell their customers to relax EWS throttling before beginning migrations.
 In the past, you had to open a support ticket with Cloud Support to remove the EWS throttling policy.
 Here's how to do it yourself via self service: